-Surely more than once you have spent training, or even in some competition, head and goodbye to your glasses.
-We tell you some tips so this does not happen again
+Surely more than once you have spent training, or even in some competition, head start and goodbye to your glasses.
+We tell you some tips so that this does not happen again

 State of the glasses